Let's give Reality a great big hug!

-A. Is it True?---we only know the effects of Reality?
+A. Is it True that we are only aware of the effects of Reality?---never Reality itself?

 Kant divided Reality into phenomena and noumena.
 Phenomena are those aspects of Reality accessible to our sense organs processed by our brain.
 All other aspects of Reality, noumena, are closed to humans at our present stage of evolutionary development.